pkeller1974/typescript-base/README.md

 # typescript-base
-This repo is the starting point for my typescript projects
+This repo is the starting point for my typescript projects.

+Feel free to clone.